Analytics

 Frequently Asked Questions

 Q: What documents do workers need for care homes jobs in Edinburgh?
-A: Proof of right to work (passport or visa), proof of address, and a valid DBS check.
-Most care homes also require references from previous employment in care or healthcare settings.
+A: Enhanced DBS certificate, proof of right to work (passport/visa/settled status), proof of address, and professional references.
+Some employers also require proof of health screening or First Aid certification.